Xylella fastidiosa subsp. multiplex

 It is severe in Alabama, Florida, Georgia, Louisiana, New Mexico, and South Carolina.

-In fact, the situation in southern Georgia is so bad that PPD frequently kills whole orchards.
+In fact, the situation in southern Georgia is so bad that PPD frequently results in the destruction of whole orchards.

-There are reports that PPD has struck in Montana and Nebraska, but they have not been confirmed definitively by plant pathologists.
+There have been reports stating PPD has struck in Montana and Nebraska, but as of the time of this writing, these had not been confirmed definitively by plant pathologists.

 Rare cases as far north as southern Ohio and southern Missouri have also been reported and confirmed.